 Cushing’s disease is categorized under the general condition of Cushing’s syndrome and refers exclusively to excess cortisol arising from a pituitary tumor secreting ACTH.
-Cushing’s syndrome, on the other hand, refers to any collection of symptoms caused by hypercortisolism.
-Several factors cause this, al though Cushing’s disease comprises about 70 percent of all cases.
+Cushing’s syndrome refers to any collection of symptoms caused by hypercortisolism.
+Several factors cause this, although Cushing’s disease comprises about 70 percent of all cases.
 Specific causes include the long-term, regular use of corticosteroids to treat a different condition, or a tumor on the pituitary gland, adrenal gland or another part of the body

 How does Cushing’s disease affect the body?

 Cushing’s disease is difficult to diagnose because its symptoms develop slowly and are extremely varied.
 In fact, many researchers believe that more people live with the disease than the number of people who have been diagnosed.
 Its symptoms include: